Caoyichao/STCNet/README.md

 # STCNet
-STCNet: Spatio-Temporal Cross Network for Industrial Smoke Detection
+This repository provides the code for the paper "STCNet: Spatio-Temporal Cross Network for Industrial Smoke Detection".

-The code will be available soon.

 # Environment
 Python 3.6